-The Archery Pond weir, used to enumerate smolts prior to 2008, was again used in 2015 due to the difficulty of marking sufficient Coho fry to use mark-recapture by minnow trapping to estimate pre-smolt abundance.
-Archery Pond was excluded from downstream trapping during 2009-2012 because, of the four, this site has historically produced the fewest number of smolts.
+A full span weir was used to enumerate smolts leaving Archery Pond.
+This approach was used prior to 2008 and 2014 onward.
+During 2009-2013, the method switched to use mark-recapture by minnow trapping to estimate pre-smolt abundance.
+This was to shift resources to the sites that historically produced greater numbers of smolts.
 However, during 2013, too few Coho pre-smolts were captured in Archery Pond for population estimates (6 fish with 200 "Gee" brand wire mesh minnow traps baited with 2 g of preserved roe and set for 24 hours).